 DISINFECT YOUR DERMA ROLLER BEFORE AND AFTER USE.

-Use sunscreen when leaving the house.
 STAY OUT OF DIRECT SUNLIGHT AFTER MICRO-NEEDLING.

 The results of microneedling are not instant.
 It takes anywhere from 3-6 months of consistent treatments to see result.